-People Who Look Exactly Like Celebrities
+Meet Lady Gaga's Doppelgänger and More Incredible Celeb Lookalikes

 “I’ve had a few photos of me go viral because people thought they were Ed Sheeran which is mad because I don’t expect it and my friends and family tag me in these pictures all the time,” he added.

-Jones actually got the chance to meet his dead ringer, and told the Mirror that Sheeran was in disbelief over their similarities.
+Jones actually got the chance to meet his dead-ringer, and told the Mirror that Sheeran was in disbelief over their similarities.

 Ariana Grande and Jacky Vasquez

-Vasquez frequently rocks a high ponytail on Instagram to accentuate her resemblance to the Dangerous Woman, and has been known to poke fun at Grande’s headline-grabbing moments.
+Vasquez frequently rocks a high ponytail on Instagram to accentuate her resemblance to the Dangerous Woman, and even poked fun at Grande’s doughnut licking incident.

-Late post but I seriously didn't have time yesterday.
-Just wanted to wish @arianagrande a happy 23rd birthday!!!
-She's my girl, my bad bitch, my favorite!
-I haven't met her yet but damn, when that day comes ima shit my pants lol hope she had a great birthday, I love her like a sis ❤️🎉🎁🎈 #happybirthdayariana #arianagrande

 “I have been mistaken as Ariana a couple times.
 I remember I got mistaken in Washington D.C. because she was at the Verizon Center that day and I dressed up like her since she was in town.
 People asked me to take pictures with them that day, it was so fun!” she told Sweetly High.